CSI-Francisco-Aponte/CSI-Python-2021/Modules/Module4/Module4.md

         print('This message has a syntax error!")
         print(Churrigueresco)

- - Answer:
+ - Answer: The code is incorrect because the words being printed have 2 different types of quotations, the correct code would be print("This message has a syntax error!").
+The second code has the variable undefined

 Evaluate the following code.
 Is the code written correctly?
 What would be the correct code?
         someNumber=360
         print(' The Number is someNumber ')
 Expected:  The Number is 360

- - Answer:
+ - Answer: The code is incorrect becase the someNumber is inside the quotation.
+The correct code would be print(f"The Number is {someNumber}")

 Define a function that takes 2 or more string parameters and prints a single line using them as part of a functional string.
 The function may do anything you chose but the function name and parameter names must be representative of what they are.

- - Answer:
+ - Answer: print(f"someNumber""someAnimal")